bollasrikanth48/Headline-Classification-Project-using-NLP/README.md

 - The Naïve Bayes model achieved **92% accuracy** on test data.
 - Word cloud visualizations highlighted frequently discussed topics.
 - Insights from LDA revealed trending topics across categories.

+##  Findings
+-  Entertainment and Business were dominant categories.
+-  Reuters and Huffington Post were leading publishers.
+-  The Naïve Bayes model was effective for classification, achieving 92% accuracy.